edwardvmills/NURBSlib_EVM/Tutorial 0.02 ControlGrid44 and CubicSurface44 - page 02.md

 ![03](https://github.com/edwardvmills/NURBSlib_EVM/blob/master/Tutorial%20Models/ControlGridd44%20and%20CubicSurface44/ControlGrid44%20and%20CubicSurface44%2003.png?raw=true)

 ####-3-
-Expand the folder and select _Anchor - xy001_ (mine has 001 added to the contents, because i copied/pasted once exactly. you do it over and over, you will get 002, 003, 004, etc added to your object names.
+Expand the folder and select _Anchor - xy001_ (mine has 001 added to the contents, because i copied/pasted once exactly.
+If you do it over and over, you will get 002, 003, 004, etc added to your object names.
 Pay attention to the screenshots, because our object names will probably get out of sync. if you want, you can use the screenshots to see my object names and adjust yours.
-F2 to rename an object)
+Select an object and hit F2 to rename it)

 Go to the Part workbench, under menu Part, select the _attachment..._ function. (i have added this function to a custom toolbar so i don't have to switch around the workbenches so much)